Cyberwarfare and China: United States

+In November 2024, Texas governor Greg Abbott ordered state agencies to harden critical infrastructure from cyberattacks from threats emanating from the PRC.
+In December 2024, the U.S. moved to crack down on China Telecom's cloud operations in the U.S. in response to the 2024 United States telecommunications hack.
+The same month, Chinese state-backed hackers were accused of obtaining a security key and accessing unclassified documents of the United States Department of the Treasury.
+In December 2024, the Office of Foreign Assets Control (OFAC) sanctioned the Integrity Technology Group, an organization believed to be behind the Flax Typhoon APT.

+In January 2025, the computers of the US Secretary of the Treasury and several of her lieutenants were accessed by Chinese hackers.
+In March 2025, the U.S. Department of Justice indicted 10 Chinese nationals who worked for MPS or its contractor I-Soon, also known as Auxun Information Technology.
+A 2025 Czech Technical University study found that multiple Chinese academics have produced studies on how to optimally target U.S. electric grids.
+In July 2025, the National Nuclear Security Administration was reported to have breached by Chinese state-sponsored advanced persistent threat groups dubbed Linen Typhoon, Violet Typhoon and Storm-2603.

 Taiwan

 Comparing the semiconductor industry in China mainland and Taiwan today, Taiwan is the leader in terms of overall competitiveness.
 On 6 August 2020, Wired published a report, stating that "Taiwan has faced existential conflict with China for its entire existence and has been targeted by China's state-sponsored hackers for years.
 But an investigation by one Taiwanese security firm has revealed just how deeply a single group of Chinese hackers was able to penetrate an industry at the core of the Taiwanese economy, pillaging practically its entire semiconductor industry."

+In 2025, Proofpoint published a report stating that China-linked hackers have targeted Taiwanese microchip companies such as TSMC, MediaTek, United Microelectronics Corporation, Nanya Technology, and Realtek with sustained campaigns.

+Turkey

+In May 2025, the Turkish National Intelligence Organization (MIT) reportedly dismantled a Chinese cyber-espionage cell in Istanbul, accused of using ghost base stations to collect communication data and user information and conduct surveillance of Turkish public officials and Uyghur Turks.

 Ukraine

-In April 2022, The Times reported that days prior to the start of the 2022 Russian invasion of Ukraine, a cyberwarfare unit of the People's Liberation Army launched cyberattacks against hundreds of Ukrainian government sites, according to officials of the Security Service of Ukraine.
+In April 2022, The Times reported that days prior to the start of the 2022 Russian invasion of Ukraine, a cyberwarfare unit of the PLA launched cyberattacks against hundreds of Ukrainian government sites, according to officials of the Security Service of Ukraine.